tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 - It is created when the computer is running many processes and RAM is running low.
 - The operating system makes part of the storage drive available to use as RAM.
 - Virtual memory is much slower than main memory, as processing power is being taken up by moving data around, rather than just executing instructions.

+# The Memory Hierarchy

+- Memory Hierarchy - A way of organising memory in a computer such that it meets speed, capacity and cost requirements.
+- S